mistermicheels/learning-notes/architecture-design/reference-architectures/Microservices.md

 - Teams maintaining the services build their services upon this template
 - Much easier to ensure compliance and manage upgrades to monitoring system etc. than if each service team would build their own version of this
   - When the infrastructure team pushes an upgrade to the service template, the services pick it up the next time they go through the deployment pipeline
+- This likely means all services will be built using the same language or limited set of languages.
+Although this takes away some of the freedom regarding technology, it also means that developers can more easily move between teams if necessary and that it's easier to create shared libraries or share knowledge between teams.

 Example general service templates: [DropWizard](https://www.dropwizard.io) and [Spring Boot](https://spring.io/projects/spring-boot)